 The time gained can be invested in building your business to find the most attractive offers for your customers.

-Dropshipping certainly offers advantages for anyone looking to try their hand at online retail – the startup capital is minimal.
+Dropshipping certainly offers advantages for anyone looking to try their hand at online trading – the startup capital is minimal.
 However, the most important requirement for successful dropshipping is a trustworthy collaboration with the supplier, which does not happen overnight.
 The supplier is responsible for the quality and for fast and secure shipping of the goods to the end customer.

 Advantages and Disadvantages